Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 The outcome of a successful use of the tool will be a display of the total to pay to the dealer and the total to pay to the house (owner).
 The command line interface will also confirm data has been added to the Google worksheet.

-## Features
+# Features

-### Existing Features
+## Existing Features

-#### Google Sheets
+### Google Sheets

 The data for this programme is stored in dealer_details Google sheet.
 This can be accessed as read-only [here](https://docs.google.com/spreadsheets/d/1ce3DIRFEajKR9P0evQ10GI1JoCKMAHC_XtExZa5ZjZQ/edit?usp=sharing).
 There are two tabs, 'dealer' which stores the Dealer_ID and corresponding Dealer_Name which is used in the programme to give a name to an ID for the user.
 This is so the user has a way to double check they are inputting data for the right person.
 I chose to do this with an integer ID over just using the name of the dealer as there are better data validation controls with integers.
 I felt there were too many risks to trying to validate a string.
+To make this work work I had to import gspread library and Google auth which allowed me to interact directly with Google Sheets.

 ![](docs/images/dealer-tab.png)